3and4/Leither/doc/GongShi-en.md

 #### 2.1 Categories of Internet Business Services
 Internet business can be divided into categories of search, content, social media and tool.
 + Search
-Google, Amazon, Alibaba and Baidu all profit from **Information Search**
+Google, Amazon, Alibaba and Baidu all profit from **Information Search**.
-In Leither network search data is stored by special searching node in distributed mechanism.
-User can search for multi-dimension results by selecting different searching node.
+In Leither network，any user can create its own search preference and strategy, or filter and summarize search results from 3rd parties.
+Therefore search service will not be controlled by a few providers, instead user can take control of and decide its own search information.
-+ Social
++ Social service
-FB,Twitter, Wechat make huge profits by controlling the **Social Relationship** data of users.
+FB, Twitter, Wechat make huge profits by controlling the **Social Relationship** data of users.
-In Leither network, data of social connections are saved by user itself.
-Corresponding messages, App and service are also selected by user, the owner.
+In Leither network, data of social connections are saved by user owned devices, therefore all of the attached messages, Apps and services are also selected by user.
 + Content and Service
 On-line video, music and news media provide **Content and Service**.
 In Leither network, content nodes implement content services in the form of MiMei.
-MiMei can flow among nodes and not under the influence of monopoly any more.
+MiMei can flow among nodes that are not under the control of oligarchies any more.
 User can collect its own data from internet using plug-ins and save it on its own node.
 + Tool
 Google Doc, online office, XMind make profits providing **Tool Services**.
 In Leither, Tool App is also a MiMei.